-Oil and gas mergers and acquisitions (M&A) activity is on the up, bringing challenges, not least in terms of workforce global mobility.
+Mergers and acquisitions (M&A) activity is on the up, bringing challenges, not least in understanding what happens to employees during a merger.

 Ownership and local content rules